VargaJoe/sensenet-index-tools/SUBTREE_CHECKER_README.md

 This document provides guidance on using the `check-subtree` command from the SenseNet Index Maintenance Suite to verify synchronization between content in the SenseNet database and the Lucene search index.

+## Important Update - May 2025

+The subtree checker has been significantly improved with a fix for a critical issue that was causing content items to be incorrectly reported as missing from the index.
+The tool now uses multiple enhanced search strategies and thoroughly validates search results to ensure accurate reporting.
+For technical details, see [INDEX_CHECKER_FIX.md](INDEX_CHECKER_FIX.md).

 ## Quick Start

 ### Basic Command